 There are organisations who do make an effort to change

-7.45am saw me gather with many other women, and a few men, at Nat West offices near Temple Bridge for an event to celebrate women in business, hosted by Steve Lovell.
+7.45am saw me gather with many other women, and a few men, at Nat West offices near Temple Bridge.
+The event to celebrate women in business, hosted by Steve Lovell.
 Nat West bank seems to take their responsibility seriously.
 They provide 400 Women in Business specialists to apply business expertise and tangible support to help female-led businesses to “set up, scale and succeed”.

 Since 2014 Nat West have partnered with Entrepreneurial Spark to grow what has become the world’s largest free business accelerator with hubs in all four nations of the UK.
 Their impact report announced recently an impressive performance of the organisation and includes nearly 4,000 business supported with £255m investment raised by entrepreneurs on the programme.
 Many of them women led.

 This glass ceiling may have been cracked, but it’s certainly not smashed

 Key speaker Sharon Critchlow ACCA Global Council Member reminded us that it is 40 years since the phrase “glass ceiling” was adopted to describe thwarted careers and ambitions – especially for women.
 Yet, this glass ceiling may have been cracked, but it’s certainly not smashed.